LawJarp-A/fromscratch-dataloader/README.md

 ## fromscratch-dataloader

-Minimal, readable reimplementation of PyTorch’s DataLoader.
+A tiny, readable reimplementation of PyTorch’s DataLoader.

-Inspired by projects like `nanoGPT`, this repo strips down PyTorch’s [DataLoader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader) to its essence.
+Inspired by projects like `nanoGPT`, this repo trims PyTorch’s [DataLoader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader) down to the essentials.

 ---

-## Why
+## Why should you care?

-PyTorch’s DataLoader is powerful but complex (~1600 lines).
-At its core, it does:
+PyTorch’s DataLoader is fantastic and production‑ready, but it’s also a bit of a labyrinth (~1600 lines).
+Underneath the features, the core loop is simple:

-- batching indices
+- batch some indices
-- fetching samples
+- fetch samples from the dataset
-- collating into tensors
+- collate them into tensors
-- parallelizing and prefetching
+- (optionally) do this in parallel with prefetching

-This repo keeps a simple, readable implementation so you can learn, teach, and extend it.
+This repo keeps that core in a compact form

 ---

 ## Walkthrough

+Let’s build the loader up step by step.

 ### 1. Sequential loop